sumonhn22/ImageRecognition/README.md

-# The notebooks are discussed following Three use cases for Image Recognition:
+# The notebooks discuss following three use cases for Image Recognition:

 1. Cats vs Dogs prediction using augmentation